KnowNo/git-in-python/README.md

 4. read Git dev documents: [the official Git technical documents](https://github.com/git/git/tree/master/Documentation/technical)
 5. understand Git source code: [the official Git source code](https://github.com/git/git)
 6. fork this project, fix bugs, add features, and even rebuild the architecture.

-##Target
-Dev the core command of the official git such as 'init', 'add', 'commit', 'push', 'clone' that when we run git.py xxx, the result is the same as git xxx.
-Otherwise, there is something wrong maybe.

 ##Future
 Surely, It takes time, It takes patients.